boulderdsa/boulderdsa.github.io/resources.md

 As specified in our [bylaws]({% link resources/bylaws.md %}), the chapter is led by the following elected officers, who can be contacted by [email][email-officers].

 * Co-Chairs: Meagan Arango and Austin Bennett
-* Communications Facilitator: Felicia Hamilton
+* Communications Facilitator: Jacqui Richardson
-* Treasurer: Sam Zhang
+* Treasurer: Eric Coombs
 * Organizers: A.J.
-Nichols, Jon Lamar, and Zachary Micheli
+Nichols, Dylan Satterfield, Theo Asterion, and Jonathan Beall

 ## Working group resources